XAPOH95/msPyExcelSQL/README.md

 A: Excel spreadsheet is a most common data transfer "joke" in companies worldwide.
 Most of bussiness stuff going on excel spreadsheets, especially analyses and reports.
 Does your SQLite have spreadsheet features?

+Q: What about performance?
+A: On ryzen7 4800h and nvme ssd author got 1280 records (4 values: int, string, datetime and random float) inserted each second.
+If do same with open excelfile, unf, its drops to 20 records each second.
+Searching of random id (int) among 1_048_576 records took about 0.01~0.02s

 Q: Why just dont use pandas.read_excel()?<br>
 A: I tried it but on heavy files like 60MB pandas will read them around 5-6 minutes and in debug mode this time is trippled.
 So odbc driver is only way.